kgish/ember-hal-client/README.md

 There are still a number of minor issues which should be looked into, namely the following:

-* Refresh nukes the current user.
+* Refreshing the page nukes the current user.
 * Need to implement better error handling.
 * Message/error banner for generic handling of user info.
-* Migrate to ember-cli-simple-auth
+* Migrate to ember-cli-simple-auth.
-* Restrict access for non admins, e.g. /secret or /products/2/edit
+* Restrict access for non admins, e.g. /secret or /products/2/edit.
-* Global flags isAuthenticated, isAdmin and currentUser need to be handled more elegantly.
+* Global flags isAuthenticated, isAdmin and currentUser not DRY, need to be handled more elegantly.
-* Registration via signup
+* Enable the registration via signup.
-* Editing profile= including new password.
+* Should be able to edit own profile including new password.
 * Adding, modifying and deleting user by admin.
 * Entry field validations.
 * Pagination for the products list would be nice.